VoidedKN0X/VK-Dotfiles/README.md

 I have built these dotfiles for my personal Arch Linux, BTW :)

+PLEASE DON'T USE MY INSTALL SCRIPTS FOR INSTALLING YOU OWN UNLESS YOU NEED THE SAME SOFTWARE AS I DO, JUST INSTALL THE PROGRAMS AMNUALLY AS THIS IS NOT A MAINSTREAM GITHUB!

 If you come by these dotfiles and have some suggestions or improvements please let me know, thank you!

 Needed from Pacman: